byuccl/ddr_rowhammer/BIST_DOC.md

 ![image](https://user-images.githubusercontent.com/83432874/236324037-058adcdc-b427-431a-8326-fae1d834171f.png)

 The native protocol works accordingly:
   1. The address is placed in the cmd.addr signal, and cmd.valid is set high.
-(In this case, cmd.addr = 0x0.)
+(In this case, this is a single write to addr = 0x0 and a single read from addr = 0x0400000.)
   - The cmd.we signal, 1 bit wide, controls whether the controller performs a read or write (1 for write, 0 for read)
   - On a burst transaction, for every clock cycle that cmd.ready is high (while setting cmd.valid high), a new address must be placed in cmd.addr.
 No need to specify anywhere the number of bursts to run.
 Set cmd.valid low when done adding addresses for the burst read or write.
 (This includes single reads and writes.)
   - The cmd.last signal is to be set high after running the last command, or set high on the last clock cycle in which both cmd.valid and cmd.ready are high when a write or read burst occurs.